TheMarex/streetname-fixer/README.md

 	make -j
 	./streetname-fixer input.osm.pbf

-This will create a file "missing_name_ref_input.osm.csv" with the following columns:
+This will create two files "inconsitent_name.input.osm.csv" and "inconsitent_ref.input.osm.csv" with the following columns:

 ```incomplete_way_id```: OSM id of the way that has incomplete tags